 Introduction 3

 Why a 550 Paracord Bracelet?
 4

 What is 275 Tactical Cord?
 5

 Cleaning Your Bracelet 6

 Deploying Your Bracelet 7

 Uses for 550 Paracord and 275 tactical Cord 8

-Setting Up a Bug Out Bag .10
+Setting Up a Bug Out Bag.
+10

-Water and Hydration: .10
+Water and Hydration:

-Heat, Light and Signaling for Help: .10
+Heat, Light and Signaling for Help:

-Temporary Shelter: .10

-Direction Finding: .11
+Temporary Shelter:Direction Finding:

 Knives and Tools: 11

-General: .11
+General:

-In Addition to your Bug Out Bag think about .11
+In Addition to your Bug Out Bag think about

-Items to have for Barter .12

-Online Resources .13
+Online Resources

-Wall of Heroes .14
+Wall of Heroes 14

-In Closing
+In Closing 15

+THE RESERVE AND ADDRESS OF THE PARTY OF THE